 Easy Pulled Pork Sliders are the perfect game day food!.

-Most of the pulled pork sandwiches that I’ve eaten that were not my favorites was due to overly flavored sauces, too much vinegar, too much bbq sauce, too much…much.
+Most of the pulled pork sandwiches that I've eaten that were not my favorites were due to overly flavored sauces, too much vinegar, too much bbq sauce, too much...much.
 Not enough of the lovely pork flavor shined through.

 My favorite pulled pork sandwiches are those that have well-flavored meat, with a touch of smoky sauce with a mound of coleslaw on a soft squishy bun.

 Hamburgers I want on a toasted bun, always.
 Pulled pork sandwiches?
 I like softer buns so I can squish them together to get each flavor of the sandwich in each bite.